-Camp Courage, a program of NYU Langone’s Child Study Center, is a four-day intensive summer program aimed at helping children ages 4 to 12 learn to communicate verbally in various social situations.
+Camp Courage is a 4-day intensive summer program aimed at helping children ages 4 to 12 learn to communicate verbally in various social situations.
 The program helps children become more relaxed, participate in group activities, and communicate in situations that are similar to those they encounter in their daily lives.

-To accomplish this, we create simulated classroom settings, lead arts and crafts sessions, encourage playdate practice, and engage in sports and movement activities.
+To accomplish this, we create simulated classroom settings, lead arts and crafts sessions, go on field trips, encourage playdate practice, and engage in sports and movement activities.
 Through repeated practice and graduated exposure, children begin to conquer their fears.

 Camp Courage is for children who have had some behavioral therapy, which creates a foundation that increases your child’s ability to benefit from group experiences.